Lasers for cellulite: do they work?

 In contrast to ablative lasers, low level laser therapy (LLLT) or cold laser therapy is very gentle and is used in physiotherapy as a therapeutic stimulus for superficial tissues, such as superficial tendons and ligaments.
 We could say that cold lasers work by "gentle stimulation", as opposed to the brute force of high energy hot lasers.

-Most LLLT, so called "laser lipo" machines have a total power of around 200 milliWatts to 2 Watts, which pales in comparison with the good deep acting radiofrequency or ultrasound cavitation machines that feature powers of as much as 300 Watts, i.e. 150x to 1500x times more energy.
-No comparison.
+Most LLLT, so called "laser lipo" machines have a total power of around 200 milliWatts to 2 Watts, which pales in comparison with the good, strong deep-acting radiofrequency or ultrasound cavitation machines that feature powers of as much as 300 Watts, i.e. 150x to 1500x times more energy.
+Absolutely no comparison.

 Given that with the strongest cavitation/radiofrequency machines, a course of 6~12 sessions is recommended for satisfactory results for cellulite reduction, one can imagine what a machine with 1,000 times less power can achieve: nothing.

-Low level laser non-surgical "fat removal" treatments are so "effective" that they now sell for as low as £10-20 per session on Groupon and similar websites in the UK to the naive and the gullible - and of course no one is getting slimmer with them.
+Low level laser non-surgical "fat removal" treatments are so "effective" that they now sell for as low as £10-20 per session on Groupon and similar websites in the UK to the naive, the uninformed and the gullible.
+And of course no one is getting slimmer with them.

 The only thing that LLLT achieves is some temporary water retention reduction, which providers of these treatments call "weight loss", "inch loss" or "fat loss".
-However, it is indeed a case of temporary lymphatic drainage, for which LLLT is indeed helpful.
+However, it is indeed a case of temporary lymphatic drainage, for which - fair enough - LLLT is indeed helpful.

-The whole “non-surgical laser liposuction" industry has been based on a couple of dubious studies published more than a decade ago, which laser experts identified as fake.
+The whole “non-surgical laser liposuction" industry has been based on a couple of dubious studies published almost two decades ago, which laser experts have identified as fake (yes, there are fake peer-reviewed studies, lots of them, especially in aesthetic journals, many of which are not worth the paper they are printed on).
 And reality has indeed shown that there is no way the results described in those studies are real.

-Although LLLT has a valuable place in physiotherapy, all that those cold laser fat removal treatments will remove is your money.
+Although LLLT has a valuable place in physiotherapy, facial skin anti-ageing, lymphatic drainage and overall wellness, all that those cold laser fat removal treatments will remove is your money.
 So don't fall prey to unscrupulous laser “cellulite/fat removal" treatment providers (there are plenty of them around).

 LED therapy is not laser therapy and both are equally ineffective for cellulite